Balafre78/MARC-PRJ/maps/maps.md

 This file must be named `<yourmap.map>.slope` and be placed in the same directory as `<yourmap.map>`.

-- The first line corresponding to the size of the slope map, this must be the same size as the orginal map (it's a double check).
+- The first line corresponding to the size of the slope map, this must be the same size as the original map (it's a double check).